duembi/ANKU-DEMIRAG-IHA/README.md

 ## 🌟 Project Summary

-The ANKÜ-DEMİRAĞ İHA is a fixed-wing Unmanned Aerial Vehicle system capable of autonomously executing two main missions (Combat UAV and Kamikaze UAV) and one side mission (Avoidance of No-Fly Zones)[cite: 29].
+The ANKÜ-DEMİRAĞ İHA is a fixed-wing Unmanned Aerial Vehicle system capable of autonomously executing two main missions (Combat UAV and Kamikaze UAV) and one side mission (Avoidance of No-Fly Zones).

 | Feature | Value |
 | :--- | :--- |